tedzards509/mathlib/README.md

 "main.cpp" exists for testing purposes only.

 Integrate the aml_lua_binding.cpp into your c++ application if you want to.
-For simple or trivial functions the aml version is slower.
+For simple or trivial functions(like addition) the aml version is slower.